 Educator Preparation Programs (EPP) and CAEP Accreditation

 The College of Education represents the Educator Preparation Provider (EPP) at Southern Connecticut State University.
-The EPP consists of 58 programs at the initial and advanced levels and are run by departments from the College of Education, the College of Arts & Sciences and the College of Health & Human Services.
+The EPP consists of 58 programs at the initial and advanced levels and is run by departments from the College of Education, the College of Arts & Sciences ,and the College of Health & Human Services.

 CAEP Accountability Measures